mwvaughn/designsafe-files-doc/00-install.md

 ##Initial Assumptions

-* You have access to the Designsafe-CI.portal
+* You have access to the Designsafe-CI.org portal and you know your username/password for it
 * You have access to a Linux or Mac OS X commmand-line environment.
 On Windows, you can work inside a virtual machine configured with any variant of Linux.
 * You are comfortable editing text files and working at the command line
-* Git, Python 2.7.6+, curl, and Bash installed
+* You have Git, Python 2.7.6+, curl, and Bash installed

 ##Installing the CLI